cpsource/PlayWithAI/README.md

 To get all the submodules (recommended), do a

   git clone --recurse-submodules --remote-submodules https://github.com/cpsource/PlayWithAI.git

+Sometimes, repositories are not submodules and you'll see a where.from.
+Just cat this and pull the module down

+To create a python virtual environment, do

+  python3 -m venv ~/venv

+To setup your python3, do a

+  python3 -m pip install -r requirements.txt

+To backup your python3, do a

+  python3 -m pip freeze > requirements.txt

 Misc Notes
 ----------